Mat2801/Project-1-Iconic-Car-Meet/README.md

 Features
 - link to times and locations by clicking the icon at the top of the page
 - click any location to see the map
+- social media links open in a new tab

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.